picolibc/picolibc/README.md

     instead we complain if the wrong value was given and display the correct value.

- 8. Sync up with current newlib master.
+ 8. Sync up with current newlib head.

 ### Picolibc version 1.4.1